jackboot7/jackboot7.github.io/content/pages/about.rst

 Currently I work as an engineering manager at `Credijusto`_ leading the Financial Core and Growth teams, and maintain a list of `engineering management resources`_ that I've found useful in my career.

+In the past, I've done software engineering consulting.

 Feel free to reach out.